custom-cards/flex-table-card/docs/contribute.md

 * is there already a similar idea/feature/bug reported as an issues?

 Overall, don't forget this is not an human-safety relevant compontent.
-No people will be harmed if things go wrong or some bug is introduced. :nerdface:
+No people will be harmed if things go wrong or some bug is introduced.

 ### How to write an issue